 How can a Chicago Motorcycle Accident Lawyer help your claim?

 In any injury case, it is typical for the lawyers representing the at-fault party to try to reduce the value of legitimate injury claims.
 Insurance company lawyers are working for their employer.
 Their goal is to pay out as little as possible, no matter what is actually fair or equitable.
 Never attempt to deal with a serious motorcycle accident injury case without an experienced Chicago motorcycle accident attorney.

 Motorcycles can be difficult for other motorists to see.
 A much greater degree of driving skill is required to keep a motorcycle upright.
 Irregularities in the road surface that would not affect an automobile can be a risk.
 At present, motorcycle riders in Illinois are not required by law to wear a safety helmet.

-Do I Have a Motorcycle Accident Claim?
+Do I Have a Motorcycle Accident Claim in Chicago, IL?

 For decades, the Chicago personal injury attorneys at Horwitz, Horwitz & Associates have helped thousands of men and women in Illinois find the best path forward in the aftermath of accidents and injuries.
 The fastest way to get help after a motorcycle accident is through a no-cost consultation with our team.
 Get an expert assessment of the strength of the case and the size of the settlement we may be able to pursue.
 Our Chicago motorcycle accident lawyers can provide an initial consultation by phone.
 We can also chat live through the “Live Chat” feature on this website.